universalvishwa/ansible-molecule-testing/README.md

     - sdfsdfsd
     - sdfsdfsd
     - sdfsdsv
-- Most of the role testing aspect functionality is converged around the `Molecule` tool.
+- Most of the Ansible role testing functionality is converged around the `Molecule` tool.
 - `Molecule` is designed to automate all parts of Ansible role testing.